-There are several reasons that the Chinese urban population has become less interested in Weibo.
+There are several reasons that the Chinese urban population became less interested in Weibo.
 First is the decline in the quality of Weibo information, the result of an overflow of advertisements.
-In contrast to WeChat and QQ, strangers have the right to leave comments on
+In contrast to WeChat and QQ, strangers have the right to leave comments on any Weibo profile, which leaves a loophole